In a large mixing bowl whisk together the sweet rice flour, sorghum flour, tapioca flour and salt.

-Make a well in the centre and pour in the eggs.
+Make a well in the centre and pour in the whisked eggs.

 Bring the dough together using your hands.

-Roll each half into balls and flatten slightly to make two thick round discs.
-Wrap each in baking parchment.
+Roll the pastry into a ball and flatten slightly to make a thick round disc.
+Wrap in baking parchment.

 Place in the fridge for 1 hour to chill before rolling out.

-Cut two large pieces of baking parchment, around the size you need to roll the pastry out to.
-Flour them on the inside and place one of your chilled pastry discs between the parchment.
+Cut two large pieces of baking parchment, 2½ inches wider than the size you need to roll the pastry out to.
+Sprinkle tapioca flour on the inside of the parchment and place the chilled pastry disc between the parchment sheets.

-Using a long rolling pin roll out the pastry until it is about 5mm thick.
+Using a long rolling pin roll out the pastry into a round until it is about 5mm thick.